Best Cheap Gaming PC Desktop Under $400 Dollars, Build A Console Killer in 2017

 Graphics Card – EVGA GeForce GTX 1050 SC GAMING 2GB GDDR5

-To start it all off we are using the Intel G3258 CPU and MSI’s LGA1150 Motherboard.
+To start it all off we are using the Intel G4400 CPU and GIGABYTE GA-H110M-A Motherboard.
 This inexpensive combination will be plenty of power to keep up with the rest of the machine and offers a nice upgrade path to an i5 or i7 down the road should you choose.
-The G3258 is really a great chip for the money.
+The G4400 is really a great chip for the money.
 You can see it being used in even my $500 gaming PC build as well.

-Next up on the list is 8GB of DDR3 1600 RAM, 1TB Hard Drive and a 400 watt power supply.
-Everything is pretty strait forward here and I would say plenty for the budget with one caveat.
-I’d recommend getting 8GB of RAM.
-This is a decent amount to have at this builds price point.
+Next up on the list is 8GB of DDR4 2400 RAM, 1TB Hard Drive and a 400 watt power supply.
+Everything is pretty strait forward here and I would say very respectable for the price point.

 Additional Items of Interest

 Operating System – Microsoft Windows 10 Home 64 Bit